 Can we just use a taxi service vs renting a car?
 Please refer to the Do I need a car question followed by the Does it have to be a 4 x 4 question.
 The answer to this lies in the answer to those.

 Do you have towels and linens?
 Clean, fresh bath towels, bed linens and beach towels are provided for your use at all the Casas at Balcones de Majagual.
 We also have cleaning service at all homes.
-Laundry facilites are currently unavailable to guests.
+Laundry may be available depending on the home and the season

 How many houses share the pool?
 Casa Arbol and Forest and Surf Villa share a plunge pool.
 The five houses located on Paypaya Lane (Casa Culebra, Casa Selva, Casa Colina, Casa Suerte and Casa Tres Peces) share the 15m infinity pool, We find most people spend their time at the beach and only use the pool for either a quick morning or evening dip.
 All other homes have their own private pools